oss-review-toolkit/ort/analyzer/src/funTest/assets/projects/synthetic/npm/README.md

 # npm

 This repository contains multiple NPM projects for testing.
-Each directory contains the same package.json plus the additional files described below.
+Each directory contains an equivalent package.json plus the additional files described below.

 ## no-lockfile